A message about Griboyedov's biography. The creative and life path of Alexander Sergeevich Griboyedov. Origin and early years

 Awards

-Russian playwright, diplomat and composer Alexander Sergeevich Griboedov was born on January 15 (4 according to the old style) 1795 (according to other sources - 1790) in Moscow.
-He belonged to a noble family, received a serious home education.
+Russian playwright, diplomat and composer Alexander Sergeevich Griboyedov was born on January 15 (4 according to the old style) 1795 (according to other sources - 1790) in Moscow.
+He belonged to a noble family and received a serious education at home.

-In 1803, Alexander Griboyedov entered the Moscow University noble boarding school, in 1806 - at Moscow University.
-In 1808, having graduated from the verbal department with the title of candidate, he continued to study at the ethical and political department.
+In 1803, Alexander Griboyedov entered the Moscow University Noble Boarding School, and in 1806 - Moscow University.
+In 1808, having graduated from the verbal department with the title of candidate, he continued to study in the ethical and political department.

-Fluent in French, English, German, Italian, Greek, in Latin, later mastered Arabic, Persian, Turkish.
+Spoken French, English, German, Italian, Greek, Latin languages, later mastered Arabic, Persian, and Turkish.

-With the beginning of the Patriotic War of 1812, Griboyedov left his academic studies and joined the Moscow hussar regiment as a cornet.
+With the beginning of the Patriotic War of 1812, Griboedov left his academic studies and joined the Moscow Hussar Regiment as a cornet.

 At the beginning of 1816, having retired, he settled in St. Petersburg and entered the service of the Collegium of Foreign Affairs.

 Leading a secular lifestyle, he moved in the theatrical and literary circles of St. Petersburg.
-He wrote the comedies "Young Spouses" (1815), "His Family, or a Married Bride" (1817) in collaboration with playwrights Alexander Shakhovsky and Nikolai Khmelnitsky, "Student" (1817) together with the poet and playwright Pavel Katenin.
+He wrote the comedies “Young Spouses” (1815), “One’s Own Family, or The Married Bride” (1817) in collaboration with playwrights Alexander Shakhovsky and Nikolai Khmelnitsky, “Student” (1817) together with the poet and playwright Pavel Katenin.

 In 1818, Griboyedov was appointed secretary of the Russian mission to Persia (now Iran).
-Not the last role in this kind of exile was played by his participation as a second in the duel of the chamber junker Alexander Zavadsky with officer Vasily Sheremetev, which ended in the death of the latter.
+Not the least role in this kind of exile was played by his participation as a second in the duel of the chamber cadet Alexander Zavadsky with officer Vasily Sheremetev, which ended in the death of the latter.

-Since 1822, Griboyedov in Tiflis (now Tbilisi, Georgia) served as secretary for diplomatic affairs under the commander of Russian troops in the Caucasus, General Alexei Yermolov.
+Since 1822, Griboyedov in Tiflis (now Tbilisi, Georgia) held the position of secretary for diplomatic affairs under the commander of Russian troops in the Caucasus, General Alexei Ermolov.

-In Tiflis, the first and second acts of Griboedov's famous comedy "Woe from Wit" were written.
-The third and fourth acts were written in the spring and summer of 1823 on vacation in Moscow and on his estate close friend retired colonel Stepan Begichev near Tula.
-By the autumn of 1824, the comedy was completed, and Griboedov went to St. Petersburg, intending to use his connections in the capital to obtain permission for its publication and theatrical production.
-Only excerpts published in 1825 by Faddey Bulgarin in the anthology "Russian Thalia" could be passed through censorship.
-Griboedov's creation was distributed among the reading public in handwritten lists and became an event in Russian culture.
+The first and second acts of Griboedov's famous comedy "Woe from Wit" were written in Tiflis.
+The third and fourth acts were written in the spring and summer of 1823 while on vacation in Moscow and on his estate close friend retired Colonel Stepan Begichev near Tula.
+By the autumn of 1824, the comedy was completed, and Griboyedov went to St. Petersburg, intending to use his connections in the capital to obtain permission to publish it and theatrical production.
+Only excerpts published in 1825 by Thaddeus Bulgarin in the almanac “Russian Waist” were censored.
+Griboyedov's creation spread among the reading public in handwritten copies and became an event in Russian culture.

-Griboedov also composed pieces of music, among which two waltzes for piano are popular.
-He played the piano, organ and flute.
+Griboedov also composed musical pieces, including two popular waltzes for piano.
+He played the piano, organ, and flute.

-In the autumn of 1825 Griboyedov returned to the Caucasus.
+In the fall of 1825, Griboyedov returned to the Caucasus.
 At the beginning of 1826, he was arrested and taken to St. Petersburg to investigate alleged connections with the Decembrists, the instigators of the uprising in the capital on December 14, 1825.
-Many of the conspirators were close friends of Griboedov, but in the end he was acquitted and released.
+Many of the conspirators were close friends of Griboyedov, but in the end he was acquitted and released.

-Upon his return to the Caucasus in the autumn of 1826, he took part in several battles of the Russian-Persian war that had begun (1826-1828).
-Having brought to St. Petersburg the documents of the Turkmenchay peace treaty with Persia in March 1828, Griboedov was awarded and was appointed minister plenipotentiary (ambassador) to Persia.
+Upon returning to the Caucasus in the fall of 1826, he took part in several battles of the outbreak of the Russian-Persian War (1826-1828).
+Having brought the documents of the Turkmanchay Peace Treaty with Persia to St. Petersburg in March 1828, Griboedov was awarded and appointed minister plenipotentiary (ambassador) to Persia.

 On his way to Persia, he stopped for a while in Tiflis, where in August 1828 he married 16-year-old Nina Chavchavadze, the daughter of the Georgian poet, Prince Alexander Chavchavadze.

-In Persia, among other things, the Russian minister was involved in sending captive subjects of Russia home.
-The appeal to him for help by two Armenian women who fell into the harem of a noble Persian was the reason for the reprisal against the diplomat.
+In Persia, among other matters, the Russian minister was involved in sending captive Russian citizens to their homeland.
+An appeal to him for help by two Armenian women who had fallen into the harem of a noble Persian was the reason for reprisals against the diplomat.

-Reactionary circles in Tehran, dissatisfied with the peace with Russia, set the fanatical crowd on the Russian mission.
+Reactionary Tehran circles, dissatisfied with the peace with Russia, set a fanatical crowd against the Russian mission.

-On February 11 (January 30, old style), 1829, during the defeat of the Russian mission in Tehran, Alexander Griboyedov was killed.
+On February 11 (January 30, old style), 1829, during the defeat of the Russian mission in Tehran, Alexander Griboedov was killed.

-Together with the Russian ambassador, all the employees of the embassy were killed, except for the secretary Ivan Maltsev, and the Cossacks of the embassy convoy - a total of 37 people.
+Together with the Russian ambassador, all embassy employees, except for secretary Ivan Maltsev, and the Cossacks of the embassy convoy died - a total of 37 people.

-The ashes of Griboyedov were in Tiflis and interred on Mount Mtatsminda in a grotto at the Church of St. David.
-The tombstone crowns a monument in the form of a weeping widow with the inscription: "Your mind and deeds are immortal in Russian memory, but why did my love survive you?"
+Griboyedov's ashes were in Tiflis and interred on Mount Mtatsminda in a grotto at the Church of St. David.
+The tombstone is crowned by a monument in the form of a weeping widow with the inscription: “Your mind and deeds are immortal in Russian memory, but why did my love survive you?”

-Griboyedov's son, baptized Alexander, died before he lived a day.
-Nina Griboedova never married again and never took off her mourning clothes, for which she was called the Black Rose of Tiflis.
-In 1857, she died of cholera after refusing to leave her sick relatives.
+Griboedov's son, baptized Alexander, died without living even a day.
+Nina Griboedova never remarried and never took off her mourning clothes, for which she was called the Black Rose of Tiflis.
+In 1857, she died of cholera, refusing to leave her sick relatives.
 She was buried next to her only husband.

-For death Russian ambassador Persia paid with rich gifts, among them was the famous Shah diamond, which is kept in the collection of the Diamond Fund of Russia.
+For death Russian Ambassador Persia paid with rich gifts, including the famous Shah diamond, which is kept in the collection of the Russian Diamond Fund.

-A canal and a garden were named after Griboyedov in St. Petersburg.
-In 1959, a monument to the writer was erected on Pioneer Square.
+A canal and a garden in St. Petersburg were named after Griboyedov.
+In 1959, a monument to the writer was erected on Pionerskaya Square.

 In 1959, a monument to Alexander Griboyedov was erected in Moscow at the beginning of Chistoprudny Boulevard.